eweitnauer/Dissertation-PATHS-Model/README.md

 # PATHS

-PATHS is the cognitive process model that I developed as part of my PhD thesis.
+PATHS (Perceiving and Testing Hypotheses on Structured data) is the cognitive process model that I developed as part of my PhD thesis.
 It learns concepts from sets of physical scenes.

 Here is a screen shot of the interface that you can use [here](https://graspablemath.com/projects/paths).
 ![image](https://cloud.githubusercontent.com/assets/53043/24169452/0d0df5f4-0e54-11e7-96b0-b2e17152f113.png)